 Exercise 4.1.
 If x represents "mountains," y "valleys," z "things rich in minerals," and w represents "things rich in vegetation," how would each of the following be represented using the symbols x, y, z, w, and the signs $\times, +, -$ .
 Justify your answer in each case.
-Note that xy denotes the product $x \times y$ .
-Also, throughout the exercise consider "or" as inclusive, although in some examples there may be no object that satisfies both conditions of the "or" statement.
+Throughout consider "or" as inclusive, although in some examples there may be no object that satisfies both conditions of the "or" statement.
 Use parentheses where appropriate.

-- (a) mountains or valleys; - (b) mountains rich in minerals or valleys rich in minerals; - (c) mountains or valleys, with the additional condition that the formation is rich in minerals; - (d) mountains rich in vegetation, but not mountains rich in minerals; - (e) mountains, having the property of being rich in vegetation but not rich in minerals; - (f) the class of objects that are not mountains.
-Hint: How does Boole represent "the contrary or supplementary class of objects"? - (g) the class of objects that are both rich in minerals and rich in vegetation; - (h) the class of objects that are not both rich in minerals and rich in vegetation; - (i) the class of objects that are either not rich in minerals or not rich in vegetation;

-- (j) the class of objects that are either rich in minerals or rich in vegetation, but not both. - (k) Boole states that "these symbols of Logic are in their use subject to definite laws, partly agreeing with ... the laws of the corresponding symbols in the science of Algebra."
+- (a) mountains or valleys; - (b) mountains rich in minerals or valleys rich in minerals; - (c) mountains or valleys, provided that the formation is rich in minerals; - (d) mountains rich in vegetation, but not mountains rich in minerals; - (e) mountains, provided that they are rich in vegetation, but not in minerals; - (f) the class of objects that are not mountains.
+Hint: How does Boole represent "the contrary or supplementary class of objects"? - (g) the class of objects that are both rich in minerals and rich in vegetation; - (h) the class of objects that are not both rich in minerals and rich in vegetation; - (i) the class of objects that are either not rich in minerals or not rich in vegetation; - (j) the class of objects that are either rich in minerals or rich in vegetation, but not both. - (k) Boole states that "these symbols of Logic are in their use subject to definite laws, partly agreeing with . . . the laws of the corresponding symbols in the science of Algebra."
 What law of symbolic logic can be concluded from parts (b) and (c) above?
 Justify your answer.
 From parts (d) and (e)?
 Justify your answer. - $(\ell)$ What law of symbolic logic can be concluded from parts (h) and (i)?
-How does this compare to the algebraic meaning of this "equation"?
+How does this compare to algebraic meaning of this "equation"?
 Recall that Boole also states that the symbols of logic partly differ from their algebraic use.